pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 - `target-schema`: the name of the target schema.
 The data matched will be routed into this schema.
 - `target-table`: the name of the target table.
 The data that matches the schema name and table name are routed to this table in the `target-schema`.

-Now let’s take a look at the internals of TiDB DM:
+Now let's take a look at the internals of TiDB DM:

 1. We build the trie structure based on `schema-pattern`/`table-pattern` and store the rules in the trie nodes.
 2. If there is any SQL statement that needs to be synchronized to the downstream, we can query `trie` to obtain the corresponding rules via the schema name and table name in the upstream, and replace the original schema name and table name in the SQL statement based on the rules.